Skip to content

 It's common to use Middleware for authentication or other purposes that involve rewriting the user to a different page.
 In order for the <Link /> component to properly prefetch links with rewrites via Middleware, you need to tell Next.js both the URL to display and the URL to prefetch.
 This is required to avoid un-necessary fetches to middleware to know the correct route to prefetch.

-For example, if you have want to serve a /dashboard route that has authenticated and visitor views, you may add something similar to the following in your Middleware to redirect the user to the correct page:
+For example, if you want to serve a /dashboard route that has authenticated and visitor views, you can add the following in your Middleware to redirect the user to the correct page:

 if (nextUrl.pathname === '/dashboard') {